hacksu/How-To-Python/README.md

 print(new_mouse)
 ```

-This new function, "input", initially seems to act like the print function, but there's something else that happens after your string is printed out: it collects some text from the command line and returns it, basically being replaced by that text, so that text can be stored in a variable.
+This new function, "input", initially seems to act like the print function, but there's something else that happens after your string is printed out: it collects some text from the command line and returns it so that text can be stored in a variable.
 To see this, you have to type the text into the prompt at the command line and then hit enter.
 So when I run the program and type Wolfgang Amadeus Mousezart, that string goes inside the program to be stored in a variable.
 We can take this one step further:

 ```python
 new_mouse = input("Enter a mouse name: ")